 Mathematics incorporates skills practice, standard applications, extended problem solving, project work and testing.
-Students are expected to have access to and become proficient in the use of a CAS calculator functions.
+Students are expected to have access to and become proficient in the use of a scientific calculator.
 Students are generally expected to complete the coursework designated for their year level; however, although students should utilise their talents faithfully, they have been given different levels of gifting by God.
 Hence, students may undertake modified work requirements in some cases in order to consolidate fundamental mathematical skills whereas other students may work on an advanced program designed to develop a deeper understanding of set topics.
+Modified work also provides opportunity for students to extend their ability, and to provide access to more complex applications.

-- To develop each student to their fullest mathematical potential according to their unique God-given talent - To appreciate the way in which mathematics reflects the order in God's Creation - To appreciate the historical development of Mathematical concepts - To develop the students' understanding of the concepts of number and space and their inter-relationship - To deepen the students' awareness and understanding of mathematics as a functional tool in solving everyday problems
+- To develop students to their fullest mathematical potential according to their unique Godgiven talent - To appreciate the way in which mathematics reflects the order in God's Creation - To appreciate the historical development of Mathematical concepts - To develop the students' understanding of the concepts of number and space and their inter-relationship - To deepen the students' awareness and understanding of mathematics as a functional tool in solving everyday problems

-- CAS calculator functions

-- Exponential Functions
+- Factorisation

 - Indices and Surds

-- Factorisation

 - Geometry

+- Linear Equations

-- Linear functions
+- Linear Graphs

 - Measurement

-- Probability

-- Quadratic Functions
+- Pythagoras' Theorem

-- Statistics
+- Quadratics

 - Trigonometry

+- Probability and Statistics